Terms that a Buyer of Business Telephone Systems Should

 Auto Attendant

-and lets the caller route their call to a specific extension or group.
+lets the caller route their call to a specific extension or group.
+No human

 ACD

-many incoming phone calls and then distributing the calls in a logical
+incoming phone calls and then distributing the calls in a logical pre-programmed

 BLF